Midway-class aircraft carrier: 1940s

 While Midway and Coral Sea followed the US Navy's policy of naming aircraft carriers after battles (two s gave up their names for the larger ships), USS Franklin D. Roosevelt inaugurated the policy of naming aircraft carriers after former US Presidents that the US Navy generally follows today.

 1950s

 None of the class went on war cruises during the Korean War.
-As the three ships became essential to the Navy's strategic nuclear weapons role in Europe, they were mainly deployed to the Atlantic and Mediterranean.
+As the three ships became essential to the Navy's strategic nuclear-weapons role in Europe, they were mainly deployed to the Atlantic and Mediterranean.
 Until the availability of the Forrestal class, they were the premier commands sought by senior naval aviators.
-They were "admiral makers" for many of their commanding officers including future Chief of Naval Operations George Whelan Anderson Jr. and David L. McDonald.
+They were "admiral makers" for many of their commanding officers, including future chiefs of Naval Operations, George Whelan Anderson Jr. and David L. McDonald.

 During the 1950s, Midway and Franklin D. Roosevelt underwent the SCB-110 modernization program (similar to SCB-125 for the Essex class), which added angled flight decks, steam catapults, mirror landing systems, and other modifications that allowed them to operate a new generation of larger and heavier naval aircraft.
-Coral Sea had a variant modernization program called SCB-110A with an angled deck 3 degrees greater than the other two.
+Coral Sea had a variant modernization program called SCB-110A with an angled deck 3° greater than the other two.